stormbeard/thesis/proposal/proposal.md

 Hardware Requirements
 ---------------------

-The replica placement scheme proposed earlier can be tested and verified using an exhaustive battery of software tests.
+The replica placement scheme proposed earlier can be verified using an exhaustive battery of software tests.
 However, we still require real hardware for the performance testing of synthetic workloads in heterogeneous clusters.
 If we are to verify that the proposed work will not introduce a performance regression in existing configurations and also improve performance in current troublesome scenarios, we will need to create multiple different hardware configurations.

 The hardware required for each problem is shown the table below: